rracariu/haystacklib/README.md

 # README #

-haystacklib - a D language implementation of the [project-haystack.org](http://project-haystack.org)
+haystacklib - a D language implementation of [project-haystack.org](http://project-haystack.org)

 ### What is this repository for? ###